FDCPA: The Federal Law That Protects Debt Collection Defendants

 FDCPA Violations as Counterclaims

-If a debt collector (which includes debt buyers) violates the FDCPA, you can assert an FDCPA counterclaim.
+If a covered debt collector violates the FDCPA, you may be able to assert an FDCPA counterclaim.
 A counterclaim is a claim you file against the plaintiff in response to their claim against you.

 How to File an FDCPA Counterclaim